aptech/docs/docs/CR-log.rst

 ::

-    //Create a 3x3 matrix of random uniform integers from 1
+    // Create a 3x3 matrix of random uniform integers from 1
-    //to 11
+    // to 11
     x = round(rndu(3,3)*10+1);
     y = log(x);